 Water is used during the milling operation to control the amount of dust generated and to extend the life of the cutting tools.
 The water is sprayed onto the tools by a series of spray nozzles that cover the width of the cutting chamber.
 Milling machines are self-propelled and are a sufficient size to provide the traction and stability required to remove the pavement surface to the specified grade and cross-slope.
 Machines are equipped with automatic grade and slope control systems to produce results to your specified elevations and grades.

 Reclaimed asphalt pavement generated during the cold planning process is loaded onto haul trucks by a conveyor system on the milling machine and typically is removed from the site.

 CP “micro-milling” or “carbide grinding” is a cold planing process that uses a cutting drum equipped with significantly more cutting teeth in order to produce a much finer-textured surface.

-Micro-milling’s primary application is for a milled surface that is to be used as the final riding surface without a HMA overlay.
+Micro-milling’s primary application is for a milled surface that is to be used as the final riding surface without an HMA overlay.
 Micro-milling can also be used to correct some minor pavement distresses by removing a very thin layer of existing pavement.
-A surface treatment such as micro-surfacing, thin HMA overlay, chip seal, etc., is then placed as the wearing surface at a significantly reduced cost.
+A surface treatment, such as micro-surfacing, thin HMA overlay, chip seal, etc., is then placed as the wearing surface at a significantly reduced cost.